se-tuebingen/oopsla-2022-artifact/README.md

 > Jonathan Immanuel Brachthäuser, Philipp Schuster, Edward Lee, Aleksander Boruch-Gruszecki.
 > Conditionally accepteed at OOPSLA 2022.

-For your convenience, please consider either viewing the artifact's Github repo, or the website hosted on Github (links below), which contain the same information as this PDF.
+For your convenience, please consider either viewing the artifact's GitHub repo, or the website hosted on GitHub (links below), which contain the same information as this PDF.

   <https://se-tuebingen.github.io/oopsla-2022-artifact/>